 For longer stays (4-6 months) then it will be possible to apply for a long-stay visa (Visa de Long Séjour Temporaire).
 If you’re eventually looking to retire/move to France permanently then a residents permit, the Carte de Séjour, would be necessary.

-There is likely to be no replacement for the EHIC travellers’ health card system so it’s advisable to obtain private health insurance, covering you for the duration of any trips to France.
+The EHIC travellers’ health card system has been replaced by the 'GHIC' card system.
+As far as we can determine, the only difference between the two systems is the 'E' and the 'G'.
+However, as with the original EHIC system, health cover provided by the system is limited, so it’s still advisable to obtain private health insurance, covering you for the duration of any trips to France.
 Most standard travel insurance policies cover you for up to 90 days as standard, but it's worth checking your policy details.